GetSure

 Setting up a Payable on Death Account

 A Payable on Death (POD) Account is also known as Totten Trusts, deriving its name from a 1904 New York court decision.
-This type of account can be set up through your bank and allows you to name a beneficiary to whom the funds will be available upon your death.
+This type of account can be set up through your bank and allows you to name a beneficiary to whom the funds will be available upon death.

-However, you will have the right to withdraw money, move or close the account, or even change the beneficiary, while you are alive.
+However, you will have the right to withdraw money, move or close the account, or even change the beneficiary while you are alive.
 Please note that a POD account avoids probate.

 Using an Existing Life Insurance Policy